Safety

 Ensuring Safety in Outsourced Construction

-Toyota Boshoku conducts activities together with the Toyota Boshoku Health and Safety Association (including 47 companies) with the aim of ensuring safe construction management where there is no fatal accident on premises for anyone.
+Toyota Boshoku is promoting activities together with the Toyota Boshoku Health and Safety Association (including 47 companies) with the aim of ensuring safe construction management where there is no fatal accident on premises for anyone.
+Through these activities, we are working to create an environment where contractors working on Toyota Boshoku group premises can perform their duties safely and with peace of mind.

 Organizational chart of Toyota Boshoku Health and Safety Association